FUNDING OPPORTUNITY

 Satellite Earth Observation (SatEO)

-SatEO data, combined with advancements in AI and machine learning, can offer insights into traffic flow, population movement, and activities along the supply chain.
-This data can also identify infrastructure needs and monitor the environmental impacts of traffic, such as emissions, while providing meteorological information relevant for route optimisation and planning.
+SatEO data, combined with advancements in AI and machine learning, can offer insights into activities along the supply chain.
+It can identify infrastructure needs and monitor the environmental impacts of traffic, such as emissions, while providing meteorological information relevant for route optimisation and planning.

 WHAT WE LOOK FOR